 Steven G. Eckhaus, head of Cadwalader's Executive Compensation and Benefits Group, concentrates his practice on executive compensation, employment law and related litigation.
 Steve has earned a national reputation representing industry leaders in financial services, technology, sports, media, real estate and education, for whom he has negotiated more than $6 billion in pay.

 Equally adept in the courtroom as around the negotiating table, Steve has successfully litigated matters involving trade secrets, confidentiality and inventions agreements, restrictive covenants, fiduciary duties, contracts, Title VII, ERISA, securities, RICO, trusts and estates, and criminal allegations.
 Steve has successfully argued cases in the United States Court of Appeals for the Second Circuit.
-Steve is rated by Lawdragon and Human Resources Executive as among the 100 Most Powerful Employment Lawyers in America and, for each of the past four years, he has been recognized as one of the 20 leading ERISA and Employee Benefits Attorneys.
+Steve is rated by Lawdragon and Human Resources Executive as among the 100 Most Powerful Employment Lawyers in America and, for each of the past five years, he has been recognized as one of the 20 leading ERISA and Employee Benefits Attorneys.

 The technical core of Steve's executive compensation practice includes negotiating and drafting operating, partnership, and employment agreements, restrictive covenant, confidentiality, trade secret and inventions agreements, carried interest, equity and cash compensation plans, deferred compensation plans, and incentive compensation plans.
 He represents public and private companies, as well as their decision makers, hedge and private equity funds, as well as their partners and limited partners.

 Steve served as the owners' representative on the supervisory boards of iconic New York City properties such as the Empire State Building, negotiated and supervised the purchases and sales of New York City office buildings, 1031 exchanges and multi-million dollar leasing transactions.